Jesse Salalu: Controversies

-On 21 March 2022, 40 doctors and nurses resigned from the state hospital after Salalu's administration refused to listen to requests to raise wages.
+On March 21, 2022, 40 doctors and nurses resigned from the state hospital after Salalu's administration refused to listen to requests to raise wages.
 Prior to the resignation, members of the Yap medical community sent a request to the Office of the Governor for an opportunity to voice their grievances regarding their working conditions at the Yap Memorial Hospital in Colonia.

 Their grievances include: understaffing, low salaries, which led to an inability to keep qualified doctors, temporary contracts setup by the Falan government expiring, and the Yap legislature not approving the JEMCO (US-FSM Joint Economic Management Committee) grant that was meant for wage increases for those working at the hospital.

-After Salalu declined to meet with the doctors and nurses, they turned in their letters of resignation to the Office on 29 March.
-On 31 March, Salalu subsequently declared a state of emergency.
+After Salalu declined to meet with the doctors and nurses, they turned in their letters of resignation to the Office on March 29.
+On March 31, Salalu subsequently declared a state of emergency.